shrey27/LegionAthletics/README.md

 Legion Athletics is an e-commerce portal for buying all athletics related products.
 From protein supplements and consumables to wearables and gymming equipments, it caters all your needs.
-Visit our webpage and checkout all the amazing deals, read about each and every product in detail.
-Its easy to navigate and we support all payment options.
+Some of the notable features of the project are wishlist management, cart management, option to apply coupon, address management , profile page of user, authentication based routing and payment option using razorpay API.

 ## Currently available pages: